Software Alternatives, Accelerators & Startups

 Social recommendations and mentions

-Based on our record, Eagle App should be more popular than Plotly.
-It has been mentiond 44 times since March 2021.
+Eagle App might be a bit more popular than Plotly.
+We know about 46 links to it since March 2021 and only 33 links to Plotly.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 • Ask HN: What macOS apps/programs do you use daily and recommend?